We're always hearing of new opportunities and resources for literary translators, and we want to keep you updated on what is available.

 He co-edits Kairos, A Journal of Critical Symposium and is one of the founding members of the Postcolonial Studies Association of the Global South (PSAGS).

-Anindya's fellowship will be taking place online and during his time with us he will be working on his translation project ‘Versifying Cosmopolitan Hope Amidst the Wounds of Time: Translation of the Kallol Era Poets.’
+Anindya's fellowship took place online and during his time with us he worked on his translation project ‘Versifying Cosmopolitan Hope Amidst the Wounds of Time: Translation of the Kallol Era Poets.’

 Translation Fellowship 2020

 Due to uncertainties caused by the COVID-19 global crisis, the 2020 Charles Wallace India Trust Fellowship at BCLT did not take place.

 The 2019 Charles Wallace India Trust Fellowship was awarded to Dr Shampa Roy.
 Dr Roy was resident at BCLT from 29 September - 7 December 2019.